Geneviève Hersent

 Geneviève provided the Italian voice of Leslie Caron in the Polish film The Contract (1980), titled Contratto di matrimonio in Italian.
 She later dubbed Caron in Italian again for Louis Malle's psychological drama Damage (1992), or Il danno in Italian.

-Geneviève dubbed the voice of Geraldine McEwan in Enrico V, the Italian language dub of Kenneth Branagh's famous Oscar-winning Shakespeare adaptation Henry V (1989).
+Geneviève dubbed the voice of Geraldine McEwan in Enrico V, the Italian language dub of Kenneth Branagh's famous Oscar-winning Shakespeare adaptation Henry V (1989), although most of her dialogue is actually spoken in French.

 One of Geneviève’s particularly memorable Italian dubbing roles can be heard in the Italian lesbian-themed erotic film Calde labbra (1976), known in English as The French Governess, in which she dubs voice of the famed French XXX starlet Claudine Beccarie.
 During one melancholy sequence, Beccarie’s character recites Charles Baudelaire’s famous poem Femmes Damnées (or Donne dannate in Italian) and curiously enough, the Italian end titles actually credit Geneviève with reading this poem, but somehow not with dubbing Beccarie’s voice…